SDZIIKE/approval-to-npl-analysis/README.md

 ## 📊 Approval to Non-Performing Loan (NPL) Trend Analysis

 ## 📌 Project Overview
-This project analyzes the **time taken for approved loans to transition into Non-Performing Loan (NPL) status**, with emphasis on **early default behavior, employer (RIM Class) risk exposure, and portfolio-level deterioration trends**.
+This project analyzes the **time taken for approved loans to transition into Non-Performing Loan (NPL) status**, with emphasis on **early default behavior, employer (Class) risk exposure, and portfolio-level deterioration trends**.

 The analysis supports **credit risk management, portfolio monitoring, and strategic decision-making** by moving beyond traditional NPL ratios to focus on **time-to-default dynamics**.